 3. Avoid the “once in a while” or the “just for fun” photographer.

 I’m going to be blunt here: Someone who rarely shoots weddings, or is only in it because they need something fun for the weekends, often has no problem backing out on you later.
 Photographers I know who have businesses (myself included) own a business because we enjoy it all the time.
 Running a business does take work, and professionals are committed to putting in the work.

 When you purchase wedding photography, it’s a business transaction.
 A contract or client agreement, and formal invoice is part of this transaction.
 Your contract should contain details on cancelation terms for both you and your photographer.
 Your invoice should include what comes with your wedding package.

 5. Don’t book by text or social media alone.
 Have a phone call.

 Usually you can tell from a phone call how interested the photographer is in your wedding.
 Do they let you do all the talking?
 Do they encourage you to ask them questions?
-Are they willing to go over your personal details before even talking about packages?
+Are they willing to go over your personal details before talking about price?

 If you have a chance to work with the photographer before the wedding, take it.
 Even if it’s just a mini shoot that lasts 30 minutes, the engagement shoot is like an extra interview to make sure you really love your photographer.

-Now, congratulations on your engagement!
-Keep these tips in mind and go find the photographer of your dreams.
-(PS: If you think it might be me, let’s talk.)
+Congratulations on your engagement!
+Keep these tips in mind and go find an awesome photographer for your wedding.